SamisaLamb/markdown-portfolio/_includes/05-emphasis.md

 I have intermediate proficiency in *HTML, CSS* & *Javascript*.
 The **Linked-In Learning** platform has been my gateway into web development.
 I really enjoy the disciplines of mathematics and art.
-Outside of web development, I like to train my body, drive for uber and socialize and, most of all, brew _artisanal_ coffee.
+Outside of web development, I like to train my body, socialize and brew _artisanal_ coffee.